Submerged Arc Welding (SAW)

 Travel can be manual or by machine.
 The arc is initiated by a fuse type start or by a reversing or retrack system.

-(2) Normal method of application and position capabilities.
-The most popular method of application is the machine method, where the operator monitors the welding operation.
+The most popular method of SAW application is the machine method, where the operator monitors the welding operation.

 Second in popularity is the automatic method, where welding is a pushbutton operation.
 The process can be applied semiautomatically; however, this method of application is not too popular.